Skip to main content

 Future work

-At its meeting on 20 June 2023, the Committee agreed a programme of future work.
+At its meetings on 18 and 25 June 2024, the Committee agreed a programme of future work.
 The programme is structured around a set of key themes under each element of the Committee’s remit.

 Local Government

-At the heart of the Committee’s work on local government is a focus on ensuring that it can be as effective as possible in delivering for the communities it serves and empowering those communities.
+At the heart of the Committee’s work on local government is a focus on ensuring that local government can be as effective as possible in delivering for the communities it serves and empowering those communities.

-In looking at empowering both local government and in turn communities, the Committee will look at the relationship between central and local government, what local government needs to work well and if attitudes should change to ensure that power is devolved to the right levels to provide real community empowerment.
+In looking at empowering both local government and in turn communities, the Committee agreed that it would consider the relationship between central and local government, what local government needs to be effective and how culture should change to ensure that power is devolved to appropriate levels to provide for genuine community empowerment.

-• Are local government and central government working well together as equal partners to deliver on shared priorities and reduce inequalities?
+• Are local government and central government working effectively together as equal partners to deliver on shared priorities and reduce inequalities?

 • Do we have the right structures in place to allow local government to be effective, maintain services and support its workforce?

-• Are communities being empowered and supported to shape their priorities and deliver them?
+• Are communities being empowered to shape their priorities and deliver them?

 In pursuing these themes, the Committee will continue to undertake work in relation to: